PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 }
 ```

-The controller function for the GET method in the API route handles GET requests. -
+The controller function for the GET method in the API route that handles GET requests. -

 ```js
 /* GET Infinite Scroll Pagination all Doodles */